igords-goncalves/Igords-goncalves/README.md

 ## About

-I like saying "I'm a learner in a so fast world"  and in this process of learning I found my pleasure of learning new stuff each day.
+I like saying "I'm a learner in a so fast world"  and inseide of this process I found my pleasure of learning new stuff each day.
-Currently I'm in a process of carrer change, going out industrial administrative to tech area with more focus in TI fullstack, I'm also finishing my graduation in information technology.
+Currently I'm in a process of carrer change, going out industrial administrative to tech area with more focus in front-end development, I'm also finishing my graduation in information technology with ending in 2023.
 In my opnin (_and all of the world I belive_) going forward, there isn't turing back in a tech world, so I don't wanna be out of this 4th revolution.
-I am passionate about programming logic and desing, and all my fundamentals of study are based on the principles of programming logic and problem solving, from that point I seek to develop the chosen language.
+I am passionate about programming logic and desing, and all my fundamentals of study are based on the principles of problem solving and built nice interfaces, from that point I seek to develop the chosen language, that currenty is  JavaScript.

 ## Front-end is my current development focus